knowitnothing/misc/justdice/no_browser_bot/README.md

 Running the player
 ==================

-The only dependence to run this code is Python.
+The only dependence to run this code is Python (supported versions: 2.6.x, 2.7.x).
 To run the bot all you have to do is

 	python player.py user password